keyko-io/odyssey-dashboard/README.md

 Customs             | `0xe17D2A07EFD5b112F4d675ea2d122ddb145d117B` | 4

 The mnemonic is: `taxi music thumb unique chat sand crew more leg another off lamp`

+### Assets

+For more information about the assets to register and use during the demo and the QR codes, please go to the [Assets documentation page](resources/Assets.md).

 ## Links